-Counsel should be familiar with all Administrative Orders and local rules, including, but not limited to, the rule concerning continuance within 30 days of a scheduled date.
+Counsel should be familiar with all Administrative Orders and local rules, including, but not limited to, the rule concerning continuance of a support hearing within 30 days of a scheduled date.
 Continuances, even if consented to, will not be granted within the 30-day period, except for good cause, appropriately pled in the motion for continuance.